-(3) That where an applicant puts identical claims in two applications by virtue of one of which he will be the senior party and of the other the junior the latter application should be placed directly in the interference, leaving the applicant to gain such benefit as he may from the senior application either by motion to shift the burden of proof or by introducing the senior into the interference as evidence."
+(3) That where an applicant puts identical claims in two applications by virtue of one of which he will be the senior party and of the other the junior the latter application should be placed directly in the interference leaving the applicant to gain such benefit as he may from the senior application either by motion to shift the burden of proof or by introducing the senior into the interference as evidence."
 (In re Redeclaration of Interference Nos.
-49,635; 49,636; 49,866: 1926 C.D.
+49,635; 49,636: 49,866; 1926 C.D.
 75; 350 O.G.
 3.)

-The Initial Memorandum and the files to be involved are forwarded to the Interference Service Branch.
-Any correspondence under Rule 202 should be obtained from the Law Examiner and forwarded with the other papers.
+The Initial Memorandum and the files to be involved are forwarded to the Interference Service Branch, including prior applications or patent files benefit of which is being accorded.
+Any correspondence under Rule 202 should be obtained from the associate solicitor and forwarded with the other papers.
 See § 1101.03.
-This same practice obtains in the case of affidavits or declarations of this nature in earlier applications the benefits of which is accorded a party by the Examiner in the initial memorandum.
+This same practice obtains in the case of affidavits or declarations of this nature in earlier applications the benefits of which is accorded a party by the examiner in the initial memorandum.
 Such cases will be acknowledged in the Declaration papers.

 Rule 207(b) requires inclusion of the name and residence of any assignee in the declaration notice.
-Therefore, a recent title report on all the applications and patents involved should be obtained by the Examiner and forwarded with the other papers to the Board of Patent Inter-
+Therefore, a recent title report on all the applications and patents involved should be obtained by the examiner and forwarded with the other papers to the Board of Patent Interferences.

-The information to be included in the initiating memorandum is set forth below:
+The information to be included in the initiating memorandum is set forth in § 1102.01(a).

-1102.01(a) Initial Memorandum to the Board of Patent Interferences [R-16]
+1102.01(a) Initial Memorandum to the Board of Patent Interferences [R-28]

-The initial memorandum to the Board of Patent Interferences is written on Form POferences.
+The initial memorandum to the Board of Patent Interferences is written on Form PO-